 - 2-Part Studies

-Go to https://utexas.sona-systems.com On the bottom, left hand side of the home screen there is a link titled “New Participant”.
-Select this link and fill out the info requested
+Go to https://utexas.sona-systems.com.
+On the bottom left hand side of the home screen there is a link titled “New Participant”.
+Select this link and fill out the information requested.

 If you have forgotten or do not have your password, you may choose to have your password emailed to you.
-You will see an option on the front login page here: https://utexas.sona-systems.com titled “Lost your password?”
-Your password will be emailed after you submit the form, and should arrive in your email box momentarily.
+You will see an option on the front login page (https://utexas.sona-systems.com) titled “Lost your password?”
+Your password will be emailed to you after you submit the form, and should arrive in your email Inbox momentarily.
 If you provided an alternate email address, it will be sent there.
 Otherwise, it will be sent to your main email address.

-- You can choose to change your email address and notifications will be sent there.
+You can also choose to change your email address and notifications will be sent the new address instead.

 To sign up to participate in a study, find the study you would like to participate in (see Viewing Studies in this documentation).
-Click on the study name for more information.
-You will see a list of any special restrictions or eligibility requirements, as well as a contact person if you have questions about the study.
+Click on the study name of the study for more information.
+You will see a list of any special restrictions or eligibility requirements, as well as a contact person to write if you have questions about the study.
 If the study has a principal investigator listed, you can click their name to view full contact details.
-In most cases, it is preferred to contact the person listed as the researcher if you have specific questions
+In most cases, it is preferred to contact the person listed as the researcher if you have specific questions.

 You may track your progress at any time by choosing the My Schedule/Credits option from the top toolbar.
 When you view this page, you will see at the top a list of the number of credits you are expected to earn, and how many you have earned so far.
 You may also have an option to view how many credits you have earned for each course.
 Below that, if you have signed up for any studies, those are listed as well.
 In the list of studies, you will see information about your credit status.

-Prescreening is an online questionnaire that the experimenters use to find subjects who are eligible for their studies on special populations.
-You are not required to participate in prescreening.
-However, it is a good idea for two reasons.
-First, it gets your first 0.5 hour of credit out of the way.
+Prescreening consists of an online questionnaire that the experimenters use to find subjects who are eligible for their studies on special populations.
+You are not required to participate in prescreening, however, it is a good idea for two reasons.
+First, it gets your first 1/2 hour of credit out of the way.
 Second, by doing prescreening, you potentially increase the number of experiments you are eligible for.

 See "Important Dates to Remember".
-The prescreening questionnaire is available online from Monday, January 15, 2014 through Friday, January 31, 2014.
+The prescreening questionnaire is available online from July 14, 2015 through July 22, 2015.
 To register for the prescreening survey, log on to the SONA system here.
-The survey is not available after January 31st.
-On your initial log in to Sona, it will ask you if you woud like to participate in the prescreening.
-If you decline then later decide to take it, go to "My Profile" in Sona, and at the bottom of the page it will give you the link to access the prescreening.
+The survey is not available after July 22, 2015.
+On your initial login to Sona, it will ask if you woud like to participate in the prescreening.
+If you decline, then later decide to take it, go to "My Profile" in Sona, and at the bottom of the page it will give you the link to access the prescreening.

 Yes, most experiments do not have prescreening as a prerequisite.
 Please remember that the prescreening is optional.
-However, you will not see some studies that might have restrictions placed on it if you do not complete the prescreenig and this could limit your available studies.
+However, you will not see some studies that might have restrictions placed on them if you do not complete the prescreening, and this could limit your available studies.

-E-mail the Research Coordinator, Whitney Faulkner at firstname.lastname@example.org
+E-mail the Research Coordinator, Lynne Maphies, at email@example.com.